aws/aws-cdk/packages/@aws-cdk/aws-scheduler-alpha/README.md

 Both rate-based and cron-based schedules are recurring schedules.
 You can configure each recurring schedule type using a schedule expression.
 For cron-based schedule you can specify a time zone in which EventBridge Scheduler evaluates the expression.

-> ScheduleExpression should be used together with class Schedule, which is not yet implemented.

-[comment]: <> (TODO: Switch to `ts` once Schedule is implemented)

 ```ts
 declare const target: targets.LambdaInvoke;